taiatiniyara/totolaw/scripts/README.md

-# Initial System Admin Setup
+# Totolaw Scripts

-This directory contains the setup script for creating the first system administrator.
+This directory contains utility scripts for system administration and testing.

-## Setup Script
+## Available Scripts

+### 1. System Admin Setup (`setup-admin.ts`)

+Create the initial system administrator for your Totolaw instance.

+### 2. Email Testing (`test-email.ts`)

+Test the email notification system and verify SMTP configuration.

 The `setup-admin.ts` script provides an interactive way to create the initial super administrator for your Totolaw instance.